SentenceSense/docs/005-skills.md

 7.Where will you be at those times?
 My home, anywhere quiet.

 8.How will you learn what you need to learn?
-Be as specific as possible. �I will work through Chapters 1�5 of Hello, Android� is much better than �I will do some tutorials about Android programming.�
+Be as specific as possible.
+I will work through Chapters 1-5 of Hello, Android is much better than I will do some tutorials about Android programming.
 Will do chapters exercise on RubyonRails.
 Also the coding school for javascript.

 9.How will you communicate your learning to your team?